 - Poor exchange rates in one country will make some business owners in another even more likely to outsource.

-So my advice to you is, if you’re considering setting up your own Virtual Assistant business and becoming a freelancer then don’t put your decision on hold.
-Now is the time to chase that dream more than ever so can give yourself more choices later.
+So my advice to you is, if you’re considering setting up your own Virtual Assistant business then don’t put your decision on hold.
+Now is the time to act so you have more choices later.

-There has never been a better time to work for yourself, but you will always do better (at any time, in any place) if you future-proof your business and actively commit to investing in your future success.
+There has never been a better time to work for yourself, but you will always do better (at any time, in any place) if you step up, stay visible, use your knowledge and skills to help others and actively commit to investing in your future.